Home

 Return to top

-An addition to the above experience: June/July 2008 found us in Bozeman MT working separate jobs for the WBCCI International Rally on the Montana State University campus.
-We were working up to 1/2 mile apart at times, and realized quickly we could use our hand-held amateur radios to keep in touch.
-Our WBCCI rallies usually name a frequency for camp use and we can talk "simplex", or without use of the local community's repeater towers, to each other as needed.
+One year found us in Bozeman MT working separate jobs for a special event on the Montana State University campus.
+We were working up to 1/2 mile apart at times.
+We realized quickly we could use our hand-held amateur radios to keep in touch.
+Our Airstream Club rallies usually name a frequency (146.430) for camp use and we can talk "simplex" (without use of the local community's repeater towers) to each other as needed.
 This worked great and would actually have been a great help in the above example because the truck, in which Deb drove to meet Jim in Charlotte, has a mobile amateur radio in it too.
-And amateur radio works, all the time.
+Amateur radio works, all the time.

 Return to top